-2. Payment of associated fees may be made by credit card or E-check and are paid for within the online process prior to submission of the application.
+2. Payment of associated fees may be made by credit card and paid for within the online process prior to submission of the application.
 Print a copy of the payment page (Payment Summary) for your records.
 IMPORTANT: You will also need the INA Search ID number that is located on the Payment